welpo/RAVPower-FileHub-SD-Backup/README.md

 * enter the name of the folder in the first line - e.g. `sandisk32gig01`
 * repeat for every sd card, but make sure that **every name is unique**

 That's it.
-Just make sure that you don't format the sd card and don't shoot more that 9999 Fotos.
-But I guess you want to keep the files on the card until you are safe at home right 😄
+Just make sure that you don't format the sd card.
+But I guess you want to keep the files on the card until you are safe at home, right? 😄

 ---